Which refund route applies to you, and what is the deadline?

 Statutory anchor.
 FA 2003 Schedule 9A imposes a 2% non-UK resident surcharge on top of the standard residential SDLT rates (and on top of the 5% additional dwellings surcharge where applicable) for transactions where the buyer is non-resident at the effective date.
 Schedule 9A paragraph 19 reads: 'The land transaction return may be amended, at any time before the end of the period of 2 years beginning with the day after the effective date of the transaction, to take account of the fact that the transaction is not a non-resident transaction.'

 Eligibility.
-The buyer must satisfy the UK-resident test in the qualifying period after the transaction (a 183-days-in-365 substantial-presence test applied to the relevant person at the relevant date).
-Where the test is satisfied within the qualifying period and the amendment is filed within the two-year window from the day after the effective date, the surcharge is refunded.
+You have to satisfy the UK-resident test in the qualifying period after the transaction (a 183-days-in-365 substantial-presence test applied to the relevant person at the relevant date).
+Meet it inside the qualifying period and file the amendment within the two-year window from the day after the effective date, and the surcharge comes back.

-Expected success rate.
-High where the UK-presence evidence is clear (entry stamps, employment evidence, accommodation records).
-Moderate where the borderline 183-days-in-365 cohort is in play (returning expatriates, individuals splitting time between jurisdictions).
-The two-year statutory window is not extendable; missed deadlines are absolute.
+Your odds.
+High where your UK-presence evidence is clear (entry stamps, employment evidence, accommodation records).
+Moderate if you sit in the borderline 183-days-in-365 group: returning expatriates, or people splitting time between jurisdictions.
+The two-year window is not extendable, so a missed deadline is absolute.

 Family 3: first-time buyer relief retrospective claim (Schedule 6ZA)